The Best $1250 Quiet Gaming PC Build – July 2022

 Power Supply –

-This premium model is selling for far less than any of its competitors!
+This quality power supply is selling for far less than its competitors!

 CPU Cooler –